heminei/php-query-builder/README.md

 # php-query-builder

-Powerfull and lightweight PHP SQL Query Builder with fluid interface SQL syntax unsing bindings and complicated query generation
+Powerful and lightweight PHP SQL Query Builder with fluid interface SQL syntax using bindings and complicated query generation

 ## Features